geekfeiw/ARIL/README.md

 3. Then run train.py or test.py

-4. Original data (not segmented and upsampled) is [here](https://drive.google.com/open?id=1f2SrtotfBlWBrQIRRH-aM56cmJ2Tq9Iw)
+You may need original data (not segmented and upsampled) for your research, [here](https://drive.google.com/open?id=1f2SrtotfBlWBrQIRRH-aM56cmJ2Tq9Iw)